d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return list of backlinks in current or optional `FILE'.
 Also see `denote-link-return-links'.

+  Variable `denote-link-signature-format'
+        Format of link description for `denote-link-with-signature'.

+  Function `denote-link-description-with-signature-and-title'
+        Return link description for `FILE'.
+Produce a description as
+        follows:

+        If the region is active, use it as the description.

+        If `FILE' as a signature, then use the `denote-link-signature-format'.
+By default, this looks like
+        “signature title”.

+        If `FILE' does not have a signature, then use its title as the description.

+  Variable `denote-link-description-function'
+        Function to use to create the description of links.
+The function specified should take a `FILE' argument and should return the description as a string.
+By default, the title of the file is returned as the description.

 [The file-naming scheme] See section 5

 [Standard note creation] See section 3.1

-[Maintain separate directories for notes] See section 3.5
+[Maintain separate directories for notes] See section 3.7

-[Sluggified title and keywords] See section 5.1

-[Contol the letter casing of file names] See section 5.2
+[Sluggification of file name components] See section 5.1

+[The `denote-history-completion-in-prompts' option] See section 3.1.2

-[The denote-date-prompt-use-org-read-date option] See section 3.1.4
+[The denote-date-prompt-use-org-read-date option] See section 3.1.6

 [Points of entry] See section 3

 [Change the front matter format] See section 6.1

-18 Troubleshoot Denote in a pristine environment ════════════════════════════════════════════════
+19 Troubleshoot Denote in a pristine environment ════════════════════════════════════════════════

   Sometimes we get reports on bugs that may not be actually caused by